360 Newbury Street: History

-In July 1911, the Massachusetts legislature passed a bill providing for the construction of several tunnels, including the Boylston Street subway.
+In July 1911, the 132nd Massachusetts General Court enacted legislation providing for the construction of several tunnels, including the Boylston Street subway.
 Construction began in March 1912.
 The Boston Transit Commission (BTC) negotiated an easement through the Boston Cab Company building on September 24, 1912.
 The building was later determined to be unsafe; the BTC acquired it on April 3, 1913, and demolished it soon after, allowing construction on the west part of Massachusetts station (now Hynes Convention Center station) to proceed.
 The main headhouse of the station was built on the former cab company site.
 Wooden and concrete piles were driven through 7 feet of silt to provide a firm foundation for the station, and to allow for future air rights development atop it.
 The station and tunnel opened on October 3, 1914.

 Construction on a seven-story office building (originally planned as eight stories) atop the station lobby by the Newbury Realty Company began in 1917.
 Designed by Arthur Bowditch, the building was completed in October 1919.
 In January 1920, the BERy moved its offices into the building, as its lease at 101 Milk Street was expiring.
 The BERy used the upper floors of the building, then known as the Transit Building, as its offices until 1926.

 By 1938, the building was owned by an insurance firm, but still known as the Transit Building.
 It was later used for warehousing and offices, with restaurants and retail (including an E.U.
 Wurlitzer Music and Sound store) on the ground floor.
 The construction of the Massachusetts Turnpike in the 1960s removed neighboring buildings to the south along Massachusetts Avenue and Boylston Street.
 In February 1986, Sacramento-based Tower Records announced plans to open a store on the first three floors of the building.
 The outlet – billed as the largest record store in the country – opened on December 14, 1987.